The client

 The approach

 The build wired Shopify cart events into n8n and fired three messages at carefully chosen intervals: a soft check-in two hours later, a personalized recommendation twelve hours after, and a single-use discount on the morning of day three.
-Each message was drafted on the fly by an LLM using the specific items in the cart, the customer’s past purchases, and the local time of day.
+Each message was drafted on the fly by an LLM using the items in the cart, the customer’s past purchases, and the local time of day.

 The result